Quantifying Local Specialization in Deep Neural Networks: Methods

 \textbf{Spectral (sub)clustering:} We perform normalized spectral clustering \citep{shi2000normalized} on the resulting graphs to obtain a partition of the neurons into clusters.
-For all sub-ImageNet experiments, we set the number of clusters to $k=16$, while for ImageNet-scale networks, we use $k=32$ In Appendix \ref{app:alternate_k}, we reproduce a subset of sub-ImageNet experiments with $k \in \{8, 12\}$ showing that results are robust to alternate choices of $k$.
-Refer to appendix \ref{app:spectral_clustering_algorithm} for a complete description of the spectral clustering algorithm.
+For all sub-ImageNet experiments, we set the number of clusters to $k=16$, while for ImageNet-scale networks, we use $k=32$.
+In Appendix \ref{app:alternate_k}, we reproduce a subset of sub-ImageNet experiments with $k \in \{8, 12\}$ showing that results are robust to alternate choices of $k$.
+Refer to Appendix~\ref{app:spectral_clustering_algorithm} for a complete description of the spectral clustering algorithm.

 Layers at different depths of a network tend to develop different representations.
-To control for these differences, we study the neurons in clusters separately per layer.
-Therefore, for global clustering in which clusters of neurons span more than one layer, we analyze clusters one layer at a time.
+Therefore, for network-wide clustering in which clusters of neurons span more than one layer, we analyze clusters one layer at a time.
 We call these sets of neurons within the same cluster and layer \emph{subclusters}.
-To ensure comparability between these clusterings when performing local clustering, we set the number of clusters per layer to be the same as the number produced in that layer with global clustering.
-In our experiments, we compare these subclusters to other sets of random units of the same size in the same layer.
-When discussing these experiments, we refer to subclusters from the clustering algorithm as ``true subclusters'' and sets of random neurons as ``random subclusters.''
+To ensure comparability between these clusterings when performing layer-wise clustering, we set the number of clusters per layer to be the same as the number produced in that layer with network-wide clustering.
+In our experiments, we compare these subclusters to other random sets of neurons of the same size in the same layer.
+We refer to subclusters identified by the clustering algorithm as ``true subclusters'' and sets of random neurons as ``random subclusters.''
 Random subclusters form the natural control condition to test whether the specific partitioning of neurons exhibits importance or coherence compared to alternative partitions, while taking account of layer and size.